 Activities are the interactive tools you can use to engage students in learning and asses their progress.
 These tools include Forums, Assignments, Quizzes, Glossary, Database, etc..

-To add an Activity, click Turn editing on, go to the Section where you want the activity to appear and use click Add an activity or resource (at bottom right of section).
-Select an activity: a description will appear at right with links to more help.
-Click Add: the settings screen opens where you must configure the settings and click Save (at bottom of screen).
+To add an Activity, click Turn editing on, go to the Section where you want the activity to appear and use click + Add an activity or resource (at bottom right of section).
+Select an activity and click Add.
+The settings page opens.
+Configure the settings and click Save (at bottom of page).
 For more, see About Adding Activities to a Moodle Course.

 Activities are added to the bottom of a Section.
 To move an activity up or down the page, drag it by its Move icon ().

-Some activities such as Attendance, Quizzes, Glossaries, and Databases require additional setup from within the activity.
-Click the link to open the Activity (not the Update icon) and complete your set up.
+Some activities such as Attendance, Quiz, Glossary, and Database require additional setup from within the activity.
+Click the link on your course page to open the Activity (not the Update icon) and complete your set up.

 Set up Blocks.